-Eskom appointed Zitholele Consulting to undertake the Environmental Impact Assessment for the proposed Duvha 400 kV by-pass line.
+Eskom appointed Zitholele Consulting to undertake the Environmental Impact Assessment for the proposed two 400 kV by-pass lines, by-passing Sol substation.
 This scoping study was undertaken with the aim of investigating potential negative impacts on the biophysical environment and identifying issues, concerns and queries from I&APs.